 Wine tasting and touring wineries often top the list of things to do come summer.
 From May through October, wine enthusiasts, and those eager to learn more, seek out new wineries, new regions and new wines to learn about, taste and take home.

 If you are one of those wine lovers looking to find a new wine experience this summer, we’ve got you covered.
 The Kamloops Thompson Valley is one of the newest of BC’s 9 designated wine regions.
-Home to the Kamloops Wine Trail, and four local wineries, this burgeoning boutique wine region is a not to be missed stop on the BC wine tour scene.
+Home to the Kamloops Wine Trail, and four local wineries, this exciting boutique wine region is a not to be missed stop on the BC wine tour scene.

 1. The Wines